The Christian Community: Organization

 The Christian Community has a modified congregational polity in which each congregation, of which there are approximately 200, is governed by its own members and is financially independent from the organization as a whole.
 Priests assemble at the national and international levels in synods and elect a coordinator from among their own number.
 The Christian Community is globally headed by the Erzoberlenker, a priest whose office is located in Stuttgart, Germany.

 The Christian Community's clergy, referred to as priests, are ordained by national synods upon completion of six months of instruction in one of its three seminaries, followed by an internship with an active priest in a congregation.
 Both men and women are ordained.
 The Christian Community does not claim Apostolic succession.

 Ecumenical and external relations

-The Christian Community is one of several self-identifying Christian faiths, including Mormonism and the Salvation Army, whose baptisms are not considered valid by the Roman Catholic Church.
+The Christian Community is one of several self-identifying Christian faiths, including Mormonism and the Salvation Army, whose baptisms are not considered valid by the Roman Catholic Church, according to the list of the Archdiocese of Cincinnati website.
 The Evangelical Church in Germany also does not accept the Christian Community's baptisms, however, neither does it deny its Christianity.
 A study commissioned by the World Council of Churches in 1950 recommended it be accepted into membership in the organization; its application was ultimately refused.
 The community itself states it operates "without attachment to any existing church or ecumenical movement".

 Many members of the Christian Community are also members of the Anthroposophical Society and there are informal ties between the two groups.
 However, it is a legally distinct organization.